 What is the Law Regarding Employment in Brunswick?

-In Brunswick, employment law means those laws covering employee and employer relationships, as well as independent contractors.
-Hiring procedures, wage disputes, and termination are some issues that are governed by these laws.
-Both employees and employers should have knowledge of the Brunswick employment laws.
+In Brunswick, employment law means those laws governing employee and employer relationships, as well as independent contractors.
+Employment issues that are controlled by these laws include hiring policies, wage amounts, and termination procedures.
+A general understanding of Brunswick employment laws is required for both the employee and their employer.

 "At-Will" vs. Contract Employment Terms